 Over time, as the outer layers of the star expand, gravity causes its core to shrink and contract.
 The temperature and pressure in the centre increase until nuclear fusion can start again.
 Now the core is fusing helium, rather than hydrogen.

-With the star being powered by helium, its outer layers return to normal for a while and it starts to shrink, get hotter and turn a little more blue.
-However, this stage only lasts for a million years or so, as the helium quickly runs out.
-When it does, the core shrinks again and this time the helium starts burn in a shell around the core and hydrogen may start burning in a shell around that!
-The outer layers of the star starts to grow, cool and turn red again as it enters its second red giant phase.
+The star, now powered by helium, starts to shrink, get hotter and turn blue.
+However, the star's supply of helium quickly runs out, so this stage only lasts for about a million years.
+When the helium runs out, the core shrinks again.
+This time the star begins to use helium further out from its core.
+At the same time, it may start fusing hydrogen in a shell around the helium fusion!
+The outer layers of the star expand, cool and turn red again.
+It has entered its second red giant phase.

 What happens next depends on the mass of the star.
-Small sun-like stars move into a planetary nebula phase, whilst stars greater than about 8 times the mass of the Sun are likely to end their days as a supernova.
+Low-mass, Sun-like stars enter the planetary nebula stage.
+Stars which contain more than 8 times the mass of the Sun are likely to explode as a supernova.